Administrative Guidelines for Academic Department Chairs

 During the year in which a new tenure-line faculty member is hired, departments need to be sure that the teaching schedule submitted for the incoming faculty member allows her/him to attend New Faculty Orientation organized by the Kendall Center for Engaged Learning.
 These sessions take place on Thursdays from 12:30-1:20 p.m.

 Federal regulations and College policy (see the Record Retention and Destruction Policy online at: www.gustavus.edu/facultybook/allcollegepolicies/#recordRetention) require that all applications be retained upon the conclusion of a search.
 This does not mean that we must revert to the files when positions become vacant, although they may be available.
 It simply means that the records must be retained in order to defend hiring decisions, if necessary.
 Records may also be needed to support a Permanent Work Authorization petition for a foreign born faculty member.
 At the beginning of a search, the Search Committee Chair will receive a Search Summary Form from the Provost’s Office.
 The form should be filled out and submitted to the Provost’s Office at the conclusion of the search.
-Original files (or electronic files) should be submitted to the College Archives (Jeff Jenson, firstname.lastname@example.org or x7572) for retention.
+The search top level folder should then be shared with the College's archives (Jeff Jenson at email@example.com or Adrianna Darden at firstname.lastname@example.org) for retention.
 Files will be destroyed after three years.
-Instructions for file transfer to archives are available online at: www.gustavus.edu/library/archives/recordsManagement.

 Procedures for making Special (fixed-term) appointments (e.g., sabbatical replacements, emergency situations) include the following differences from the tenure-track search: